rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 Main New Features:
 - Bluetooth interface for connection to the IC-705 transceiver:
-  - Receive frequency/band and SWR information from the transceiver
+  - Receive frequency/band and SWR information from the transceiver.
-  - Save and restore relay settings for each band
+  - Save and restore relay settings for each band.
-  - Update the Tuner SWR reading to match the transceiver SWR reading
+  - Update the Tuner SWR reading to match the transceiver SWR reading.
-  - Handle automatic tuning start individually for each band
+- Optionally add a HF-VHF/UHF antenna switch and additional BNC connector.
-- Show current relay setting and band on the OLED display
+- Show current relay setting and band on the OLED display.
-- OLED Settings menu for Cell Parameters, BT unpair and more
+- Extensive OLED Settings menu for Cell Parameters, BT unpair, relay testing and more.
-- Slightly more persistent tuning algorithm that may tune some previously difficult antennas
+- Slightly more persistent tuning algorithm that may tune some previously difficult antennas.
-- Optionally add a HF-VHF/UHF antenna switch and additional BNC connector

 Note that if this firmware is used without the Bluetooth Interface it is important that LED1 is NOT installed - otherwise it will light up and drain the battery, also when power is off.